 This course focuses on the fundamentals of animal science including animal origin, domestication and uses, careers in the animal industry, animal safety and sanitation, ways animals help humans, taxonomy and breeds, basic nutrition and health, biosecurity principles and environmental conditions on animals, and animal rights versus welfare.
 Students learn the foundational leadership skills, responsibility and cooperation needed to be a successful and productive citizen through a school-based agricultural education model that includes FFA activities, SAEs, and career and leadership development events.
+Offered at CHS

-GROWTH AND DEVELOPMENT OF DOMESTIC ANIMALS
+GROWTH AND DEVELOPMENT OF DOMESTIC ANIMALS AGR 9210 1 SEMESTER 1 CREDIT GRADES 10-12